Skip to content

 Thunderbird

-Thunderbird is free and open source licensed under the Mozilla Public License 2.
+Thunderbird is free and open source software licensed under the Mozilla Public License 2.